isomerpages/sportsg-corp/_sports-education/Sports Education Programmes.md

 A compliance checklist has been developed to ensure service providers meet the management and operation standards for the water-based and height-based OAL activities.
 All criteria must be met before services may be procured by schools.
 Compliance with the checklist must be clearly indicated in the programme submission.

-Please refer to the appended [file](https://www.sportsingapore.gov.sg/-/media/SSC/Corporate/Files/Sports-Education/Compliance-Checklists-for-Procurement-of-OAL-Activities_version-4-Feb-22.ashx?la=en&hash=761E30D4595A063CDE3B4B79C310C654AC1D74A1) for the compliance checklists which service providers must submit to schools.
+Please refer to the appended [file](/files/Sport%20Education/Sport%20Education%20Programmes/Compliance%20Checklists%20for%20Procurement%20of%20OAL%20Activities_version%204%20Feb%2022.pdf) for the compliance checklists which service providers must submit to schools.

-For further clarifications, please contact: [ong\_chee \_wee@moe.gov.sg](http:) or [jonathan\_ jong@moe.gov.sg](mailto:).
+For further clarifications, please contact: [ong_chee_wee@moe.gov.sg](mailto:ong_chee_wee@moe.gov.sg), [jonathan_jong@moe.gov.sg](mailto:jonathan_jong@moe.gov.sg)